pavansaipottimuthi/call-booking-application/adminui/README.md

 - Application run on port ``` 3000 ```

-- USER UI Application to connect with USER API, it expects .env file ( below should the data in .env file )
+- Admin UI Application to connect with Admin API, it expects .env file ( below should the data in .env file )

 ```
 REACT_APP_API_URL= <url_of_user_api_application>